 3. TRT can have side effects

-Like any medical treatment, testosterone replacement therapy can have side effects.
+Like any medical treatment, testosterone therapy can have side effects.
 The most common side effects of TRT include acne, increased hair growth, and increased libido.
 However, more serious side effects such as liver damage and blood clots can also occur.
 It is important to speak with a doctor before starting TRT to ensure that the risks are outweighed by the potential benefits.

 4. You will need to be monitored by a doctor